 NOTE: You should be extremely cautious when modifying your registry as serious problems could arise.
 It is always a good idea to back up the registry in Windows 10 before changing the registry.

 Method 4: Use a Third-party Uninstaller

 Once you’ve exhausted the other options and find Skype is still not uninstalling, you may want to turn to a third-party uninstaller.
 We recommend CleanMyPC for this purpose.
 While it is not free, it offers a free trial that can help uninstall most programs including Skype.

 Some Extra Thoughts

 For example, Apple fans go to FaceTime, gamers use Discord or Twitch, and over 1.5 billion people worldwide (including myself) use WhatsApp.
 Other services such as WeChat and Telegram are “stealing” users from the once-iconic Skype.

 Many consumers dislike Skype because of its relatively bad connectivity, outdated UI, and pushing a message-based platform instead of focusing on what made it a big name: video calls.
-For these purposes, Whatsapp and Facebook Messenger are two applications which perform very well for an ordinary user.
+For these purposes, Whatsapp and Facebook Messenger are two applications that perform very well for an ordinary user.